Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 In a consumer product, the deliverable is screens.
 In an infrastructure product, the deliverable is the system itself: how data flows, where decisions happen, and who (or what) makes them.

-Unlike a typical fintech product with a lender and a borrower, this product had three parties: the partner (whose app the user was in), the end user (who was borrowing), and Muawin (who was lending).
-Designing the contracts between these three parties (what data moves where, who sees what, who is responsible for what) was the foundational design work.
+Most fintech products have a lender and a borrower.
+This one had three parties: the partner (whose app the user was in), the end user (borrowing), and Muawin (lending).
+The foundational design work was the contract between them: what data moves where, who sees what, who answers when something breaks.

 The core flow